 Urban Bias in Latin American Life Expectancy

-Jenny Garcia, Institut National d''études Démographiques INED
+Jenny Garcia, Institut National d'études Démographiques INED

-Presented in Session 1189: Mortality and Longevity
+Presented in Session 47: Spatial Analysis of Mortality